 Bail Bondsman Gwinnett County

-A bail bondsman has already-established lines of credit with the gwinnett county court systems.
-He can make arrangements to pay the court the full amount if the defendant does not return to court, in exchange for a down payment from the defendant or his loved ones that is only a percentage of the total cost.
+A bail bondsman has established lines of credit with the Gwinnett County court system.
+He can make arrangements to pay the court the full amount if the defendant does not return to court in exchange for a down payment from the defendant or his loved ones that is only a percentage of the total cost.
 This makes bail affordable to most people.

-- Full name of the defendant, his address and phone number, a little bit about his credit
+- Full name of the defendant, his address and phone number, a little info about their credit

-- County, city or state court that sent him to jail, and the case number
+- County, city, or state court that sent them to jail, along with the case number

 - Name of the jail